MikeZ2001/MikeZ2001/README.md

 - Keep track of participants in projects, identifying the role of each of them (for each project there will be only one project manager).
 - Associate each project with a type from the following: "Basic Research," "Industrial Research," "Experimental Research," "Experimental Development," and one or more areas such as Economics, Medicine, etc.
 - Hold meetings physically in meeting rooms or telematically on a video conferencing platform.
-- Keep track of project and meeting attendance for the purpose of individual participant evaluation.
+- Keep track of the project and meeting attendance for the purpose of individual participant evaluation.
 - Select participants based on research criteria such as the participant's average salary and company rating, as well as the type of projects he or she took part in.
 - Assign each participant a list of skills.
 - Select participants based on their skills when creating a new project.